nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ![help message](images/helpMessage.png)

 Format: `help`
+<br><br>

 ### Exiting the program : `exit`

 Exits the program.

 Format: `exit`
+<br><br>

 ## Recipe

 ### Adding a recipe: `addR`

-Adds a recipe to Recipes list.
+Adds a recipe to Recipe list.

 ![add recipe](images/AddRecipeImage.png)

-Format: `addR n/TITLE i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]] c/CALORIES img/IMAGE inst
+Format: `addR n/TITLE i/INGREDIENT [ -QUANTITY][, MORE INGREDIENTS [ -QUANTITY]] c/CALORIES img/IMAGE inst/INSTRUCTION... [t/TAG]...`
-/INSTRUCTION... [t/TAG]...`

 * `INGREDIENT` can take in an optional `Quantity` e.g. i/Tomato -2 whole
     * there is a mandatory space before `-`
+* `CALORIES` **must be a positive integer** e.g. 100, 200, 300......
 * `IMAGE` can be local path e.g. images/healthy1.jpg or url e.g. https://vaya.in/recipes/wp-content/uploads/2018/06/Club-sandwich.jpg
+   * If you want to use an image that has been saved in your computer, you have to copy that image into Wishful Shrinking's data folder.
+Then, replace IMAGE in img/IMAGE with the file name of your image, e.g. img/myimage.png.
+   * If you want to use a url as the image, make sure that you are connected to the internet on your computer, and that the url is the **image address** (starting with https:// and ending with .jpg/jpeg/png).
+   * If you input an invalid file path, or input a url while there is no internet, Wishful Shrinking will replace the image with a default image.
 * Each `INSTRUCTION` is separated by a `.` e.g. instr/Cook.
 Eat.
+   * You don't have to number the steps, Wishful Shrinking will number each instruction after separating by `.`

 Examples:
 * `addR n/salad i/lettuce, tomato, olive oil c/40 img/images/healthy1.jpg instr/Cook.
 Eat. t/fast t/easy`
-* `addR n/sandwiches i/breads, cheese -2 sclices c/80 img/https://vaya.in/recipes/wp-content/uploads/2018/06/Club-sandwich.jpg instr/Cook.
+* `addR n/sandwiches i/breads, cheese -2 slices c/80 img/https://vaya.in/recipes/wp-content/uploads/2018/06/Club-sandwich.jpg instr/Cook.
 Eat.`
+<br><br>

 ### Listing all recipes : `recipes`

-Shows a list of all recipes in the Recipes list.
+Shows a list of all recipes in the Recipe list.

 ![list recipes](images/ListRecipesImage.png)

 Format: `recipes`
+<br><br>

-### Open a single recipe : `selectR`
+### Selecting a single recipe : `selectR`

-Display a single recipe in full view.
+Displays the information of a single recipe in full view.

 ![select recipe](images/SelectRecipeImage.png)

 Format: `selectR INDEX`

+* Selects the recipe at the specified `INDEX` to show its full information.
+* The index refers to the index number shown in the displayed recipe list.
+* The index **must be a positive integer** e.g. 1, 2, 3......

 Examples:
-* `selectR 1` shows the 1st recipe in full view (left drawer).
+* `selectR 1` shows the 1st recipe in full view (left drawer), as well as in the command result box on the right.
+<br><br>

-### Close left drawer : `close`
+### Closing the recipe drawer : `close`

-Close the left drawer (if opened).
+Closes the left drawer (if opened after selecting a recipe).

 ![close recipe](images/CloseRecipeImage.png)

 Format: `close`

+* This command closes the left drawer that is opened after you have selected a recipe.
+<br><br>

 ### Deleting a recipe : `deleteR`

-Deletes the specified recipe from Recipes list.
+Deletes the specified recipe from the Recipe list.

 ![delete recipes](images/DeleteRecipeImage.png)